 A plant species list has been provided below in section 4.2.1 from which planting can be derived.
 Manawatu Plains Ecological District plant species and fruit trees are encouraged.
-A minimum of 70% of the front yard landscaping is to be from the Manawatu Plains Ecological District or listed plant species.
-Additional species may be approved at the sole discretion of the Developer.
+An appropriate level of landscape planting - specimen trees, hedging, shrub and groundcover under-plantings shall be established across the street frontage of each lot (See fig 8).
+All proposed planted areas shall demonstrate a minimum 50% of plant species being from the Manawatū Plains Ecological District or plant species list, with the remaining 50% being other species suitable to site conditions.